jbrennan/style/code_style.md

 Files should be given descriptive, camel-cased names, with the initial letter being uppercased.
 When creating classes in Xcode, this is the default behavior, as the file names match the class names they contain.

 Files should be prefixed with the project prefix which should be the initials of the organization (in our case, this is `JPX` for Jaded Pixel).
-The prefix should contain at least three letters, because two-letter prefixes are reserved for Apple framework classes (see [Programming with Objective-C - Class Names Must Be Unique Across an Entire App] [apple3] for more information).
+The prefix should contain at least three letters, because two-letter prefixes are reserved for Apple framework classes.
+See [Programming with Objective-C - Class Names Must Be Unique Across an Entire App] [apple3] for more information.

 	JPXClassName.h
 	JPXClassName.m